 It is worth noting that the terms 'legitimate interests' and 'fundamental rights and freedoms' are not defined and there are no precedents or guidance issued by the Authority, as to date, in relation to the interpretation of the aforementioned terms.

 In the context of employment, the Labour Law stipulates that employers are required to maintain a record with data of their employees.
 Such data include name, age, housing number, marital status, place of residence and nationality, job, profession, wages, qualifications, and experience.
 The aforementioned data must be maintained by the employer for at least two years after the expiry of the employment relationship.
-The right of employers to maintain and process the data of their employees in this instance stems from the obligation stipulated under the Labour Law rather than the legal basis for lawful processing under the Law (Article 68 Labour Law).
+The right of employers to maintain and process the data of their employees in this instance stems from the obligation stipulated under the Labour Law rather than the legal basis for lawful processing under the Law (Article 68 of the Labour Law).

 - personal data shall be processed fairly and legally;

 - the data shall be collected for a legitimate, specific, and clear purpose, not to be subsequently altered, and that no subsequent processing is in a manner inconsistent with the purpose for which it was collected.
 Excluded from this principle is processing data for historical, statistical, or scientific research, provided that it is not to support any decision or action regarding a specific individual;